 Results of diagnostic work-up

-When your doctor analyzes your symptoms and test results, he or she can usually reach one of the following conclusions:
+After analyzing your symptoms and test results, your provider can usually reach one of the following conclusions:

 - You have a drug allergy